Siddiqui145/Electricity_Billing_System/README.md

    - Show Previous Records: View previous billing records stored in the system.
    - Exit: Terminate the program.
 3. Follow the prompts to input necessary information and view the calculated bill.

- Contributing
-Contributions are welcome!
-If you have any suggestions, bug fixes, or feature enhancements, feel free to open an issue or create a pull request.
-Please adhere to the [code of conduct](CODE_OF_CONDUCT.md).